calvinli723/scripting_practice/README.md

 * Any other option will cause the script to display a usage statement and exit with an exit status of 1.

-* Accepts a list of usernames as arguments.
+* **TODO**: Accepts a list of usernames as arguments.
 At least one username is required or the script will display a usage statement much like you would find in a man page and return an exit status of 1.
 All messages associated with this event will be displayed on standard error.

 * **TODO**: Refuses to disable or delete any accounts that have a UID less than 1,000.